On geometrically finite degenerations I: boundaries of main hyperbolic components: Self-bumps on

 \subsection{Residue computation}

 Let $f$ be a holomorphic function defined in a neighborhood of $z_0 \in \C$, and $z_0$ is an isolated fixed point of $f$.
 The {\em residue} of $f$ at the fixed point $z_0$ is

-where the right-hand side is the residue of the $1$-from at $z_0$.
+where the right-hand side is the residue of the $1$-form at $z_0$.
 The residue is invariant under conformal change of coordinate, thus it can also be defined for a fixed point at $\infty$.

 If the multiplier at $z_0$ is $\lambda \neq 1$, then the residue is

 Thus, $z_0$ is a repelling fixed point if and only if